Avaiga/taipy/README.md

 scenario = tp.create_scenario(scenario_cfg)

-# TAIPY Front-end
+# TAIPY User Interface
-# Let's add fa GUI to our back-end for a full application
+# Let's add a GUI to our Scenario Management for a full application

 # Callback definition - submits scenario with genre selection
 def on_genre_selected(state):